sclinede/blood_contracts-core/README.md

 end
 ```

 Also, you could improve the successful outcome by mapping VALID data to something more appropriate, for example you could normalize data.
-For that you need only implement `#_unpack`
+For that you need only implement `#mapped`

 ```ruby
 require 'countries' # gem with data about countries